Finding social balance

 • Grouping Before the Event: Positive responses to being grouped with strangers beforehand.

-• Data Tracking: The capability to monitor their events, connections, and changes over time.
+• Data Tracking: The capability to monitor events, connections, and changes over time.

 CHALLENGES